 View of the Great Plaza from the Acropolis

 This is the characteristic view of the Copan site.
 It is so famous that it has been printed in the one lempira bill.
 Don’t miss this view.

-- It is cost effective to hire a guide in the site.
+- It is cost-effective to hire a guide on the site.
 The guide fees are regulated by the tourist entity and are not stupid high like in other Mayan places.
 You can split the cost with other people in your group.
 If there are not enough people to form a group, wait till other visitors arrive and ask them to form a group with you.
-Three to four people is good enough to save money but still have a nearly private experience.
+Three to four people is good enough to save money but still, have a nearly private experience.

 - Go prepared for the heat (sunglasses, sunblock, hat, etc.)

 - Observe the Scarlet Macaws who have been released in the area